 - Input into the theme of Food Safety Week

-- Opportunity to help spread the message of food safety and support the Council through membership of one of our groups (Communication, Finance, Membership, Technical)
+- Opportunity to help spread the message of food safety and support the Council through membership of one of our groups (Communication, Finance, Membership, Scientific)

 On acceptance of your application, a tax invoice for a membership subscription (refer below) will be emailed to you.